 Therefore, SREs are operations folks with strong development backgrounds, and they apply engineering practices to solve common problems when running systems in production.
 SREs are responsible for making systems available, resilient, efficient, and compliant with the organization’s policies (like change management).

-Now, let’s get into the details of where SRE differs from DevOps.
+Now, let’s get into where SRE differs from DevOps.

 Removing Silos in the Organization